vortexman5/vortex/LLM_CODING_OPTIONS.md

 curl http://localhost:8000/health

 # Restart the API server
-sudo systemctl restart ollama-api
+sudo systemctl restart mistral-api

 # Check logs for errors
-sudo journalctl -u ollama-api -n 50
+sudo journalctl -u mistral-api -n 50
 ```

 ## 6. Conclusion

-This guide provides both commercial API options and a local LLM server setup optimized for your specific hardware.
+This guide provides both commercial API options and a local Mistral 7B server setup optimized for your specific hardware.
 The local setup is designed to work within the constraints of your AMD A9-9410 CPU and 8GB RAM while still providing useful coding assistance.

 For the best experience on your hardware:
-1. Use the CodeLlama 7B 4-bit quantized model for most coding tasks
+1. Use the 4-bit quantized Mistral 7B model for most coding tasks
 2. Keep the context window small (1024-2048 tokens)
 3. Close other memory-intensive applications when using the LLM
 4. Consider increasing your swap space to 4GB